 The school’s main number is 225-383-7207, but you are encouraged to call faculty and staff directly.
 Faculty members do not have physical phones; rather, their phone numbers connect directly to a voice mail box.
 Click here for the faculty/staff directory.

-Students will be expected to wear their school ID on the school-issued lanyard at all times.
+Students are expected to wear their school ID on the school-issued lanyard at all times.
 The ID must be worn on the outside of the uniform so it is visible.
 Students not wearing their ID will be required to purchase a new one for $2 and/or receive a checklist.
 Replacement IDs can be purchased in the Deans’ Office before or after school or during the student’s lunch period.

 Each Wednesday at 7 a.m., Chapel at SJA.
 Parents, family members and Catholic High School students are welcome to join us.
 Please park on Broussard Street.

 We collect the UPC bar codes from Community Coffee products.
 Please send them with your daughter to Librarian Rebecca Stagg.